 Maternity and Parental Leave Laws in Iowa

-Iowa's Civil Rights Act provides the right to take unpaid pregnancy leave, as does the Family and Medical Leave Act.
+Iowa's Civil Rights Act provides the right to take time off for pregnancy and childbirth, as does the Family and Medical Leave Act.

-There are two types of laws that might protect you if you need pregnancy leave: laws that require pregnancy leave and laws prohibiting pregnancy discrimination.
+There are two types of laws that protect you if you need pregnancy leave: laws that require employers to allow you to take pregnancy leave, and laws that prohibit pregnancy discrimination.

 Pregnancy Disability Leave Under the Iowa Civil Rights Act